Soe Htut: Career

 Soe Htut served as the commander of Division 88 in Magwe.
 He then became a regional commander in July 2010.
 He had served as the commander of Eastern Central Command.
-While he became a major general, he serving as the commander of Central Command in Mandalay, in July 2015.
+While he became a major general, he was serving as the commander of Central Command in Mandalay, in July 2015.
 He also served as the commander of the 101st Light Infantry Division in Pakokku.

 In 2016, he was appointed Judge Advocate-General and promoted to lieutenant general.
 Soon after, he became the Chief of Military Security Affairs.
 He was nominated as minister for Home Affairs by Myanmar's commander-in-chief, Min Aung Hlaing, and appointed in March 2020, replacing Lieutenant General Kyaw Swe.
 According to analysts, Kyaw Swe's close relationship with Aung San Suu Kyi may have prompted the ministerial replacement.
 Prior to this appointment, Soe Htut had been appointed as the head of Office of Military Security Affairs in 2016.

 On 30 March 2021, he was appointed as a member of the State Administration Council, the military junta formed following the 2021 Myanmar coup d'état.

 In August 2023, he was replaced by Yar Pyae as the minister for home affairs.

 Soe Htut was placed on medical leave after corruption allegations against him emerged in September 2023.
 On 25 September, the military broadcaster Myawaddy TV announced he had returned to military duties, after being sacked from the State Administration Council.
 On November 10, he was convicted on corruption charges by a military court and imprisoned for five years.